Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

 The second part of the contribution for $\E^{0}[L]$ corresponds to the case where node $0$ is in $\calG$.
 If we assume that the right-hand neighbor of $0$ is in $\Psi$, the contribution of the delay corresponds to the integral of the proposition in the second line of $\E^{0}[L]$.
 There is no correction needed for $H(-z,z)$ since the typical node $0$ is in $\calG$ and does not contribute to the delay as it is in $H(-z,z)$.
 The last term of the second line in~(\ref{EL}) corresponds to the case where node $0$ and its right-hand neighbor are in $\calG$.
 This occurs with probability $e^{-\lambda \Delta}$.
 The node in $\calG$ located at $\Delta$ does not contribute to the delay since we analyze the delay from $0$ and its right-hand neighbor in $\calG$ (thus located at $\Delta$).
 Thus $H(0,\Delta)$ must be corrected by $e^{-\log(h(\Delta,\Delta))}$. \end{IEEEproof}

-\begin{exe} In Figure~\ref{fig.grw}, we plot the mean long-distance speed $v=1/(\lambda \E^{0}[L])$ with respect to $\Delta$ with fixed noise of levels $W=10^{-11}$ and $W=10^{-12}$.
+\begin{exe} In Figure~\ref{fig.grw}, we plot the mean long-distance speed $v=1/(\lambda \E^{0}[L])$ with respect to $\Delta$ with fixed noise of levels $W=-110$dB and $W=-120$dB.
 Comparing Figure~\ref{fig.varMW} to Figure~\ref{fig.grw} one can observe that the optimal inter-relay distance $\Delta$ of the fixed structure corresponds to the smallest length $M$ of the route on which the mean speed of packet progression attains its maximum without the fixed infrastructure.
-In other words, the relay stations should ``break down'' long routes into segments of the length optimal for the end-to-end routing given the noise level. \end{exe}
+In other words, the relay stations should ``break down'' long routes into segments of the length optimal for the end-to-end routing given the noise level.
+The emergency delay for $1 \text{km}$ is $0.103$s for $W=-110$dB and $0.108$ for $W=-120$dB. \end{exe}